 The term "physicalism" may be interpreted in at least two different ways.
 First, it may be taken to mean the claim that the stuff that the laws of physics describe is all there is in the universe.
 There is no mysterious other stuff, no magic spray applied to reality above and beyond the photons and electrons, etc., all of which behave strictly in accordance with physical laws.
-This sounds like a simple enough claim, at least to the extent that one ought to be able to say whether or not one agrees with it, but (bear with me) I can not say for sure whether or not I agree with it.
+This sounds like a simple enough claim, at least to the extent that one ought to be able to say whether or not one agrees with it, but (bear with me) even this is a little ambiguous.

 The second interpretation of the term "physicalism" is the somewhat stronger claim that not only is the stuff that physics describes all there is, but that the laws of physics are a complete description of that stuff (or will be, as soon as we complete our laws of physics).
 I would argue that this second, stronger type of physicalism is definitely false, whether or not you buy any of the Hard-Problem-of-consciousness arguments. physicalism: the stuff physics talks about is all there is, or that plus the claim that our ways of talking about that stuff exhaustively characterize it?

 Each layer in this pile of science consists of a) extrinsic functional properties (which, taken together, support or implement the layer above), and b) intrinsic properties (which are supported, or implemented, by the extrinsic functional properties of the layer below).
 The field of biology studies biological entities which behave the way they do ultimately because of their chemistry.
 Chemistry studies compounds which behave the way they do ultimately because of physics, which these days means quantum mechanics.
-Quantum mechanics behaves the way it does because . . . ?
+Quantum mechanics behaves the way it does because…?

 Gregg Rosenberg once used an analogy with the game of life (Rosenberg 1998).
-The game of life consists of a (possibly infinite) two dimensional grid of bits.
+The game of life consists of a (possibly infinite) two dimensional grid of bits, or pixels.
 That is, each square of the grid is either on or off, 1 or 0.
 There is also a clock of sorts, in that we speak of the state of the grid at time t, where t is an integer.
 We begin the game with some configuration of on and off squares on the grid, at time 0.
 For each subsequent tick of the clock, the state of each square on the grid depends on the state of its eight surrounding neighbors at the previous tick according to the following formula: a square that is on in tick t will stay on in tick t+1 if at tick t it had two or three on neighbors; a square that was on at tick t but had any other number of on neighbors will be turned off in tick t+1; any square that was off at tick t but had exactly three on neighbors will be turned on in tick t+1.

-Much has been written about the fascinating complexity that arises out of these simple rules.
-Rosenberg asks us to imagine the game of life, can't serve as a complete specification of a universe, even a toy one.
+Ha - trick question!
+The rules, as laid out in the game of life, can't serve as a complete specification of a universe, even a toy one.
 What does it mean to have a pure game of life universe?
 What does it mean for a square to be on or off?
 These are properties whose only specification within the game is that they be distinguishable from each other: what is on?
 It's not off.
 What is off?
 It's not on.
 The properties of on and off are circularly defined, and the rules, then, are defined in terms of these circularly defined properties.
 Whenever we implement the game of life, we represent on and off with checkers on a board, or more often, electronics in a computer.
 For us, these properties must be instantiated by some substrate.